byxor/dotfiles/README.md

 A collection of configuration files for various programs I use.

+You can fork this repository and use it as manager for _your own_ configuration files, should you so wish.

+Just empty the `configurations` folder and modify the `files_to_save` file with whatever you want to synchronise.

 ## Installation (from repo to PC)

 Copy the contents of the `configuration` directory into your home directory.